-The Company has 5 major business areas, which can be described as follows:
+The Company has 4 major business areas, which can be described as follows:

-1. Bookstore Business: SE-ED has operated SE-ED Book Center and many university bookstores in Bangkok and other provinces as well as the network and sales area in various forms

-2. Distribution Business: By publishing educational books in various categories which intended for self-development in traditional format and other formats like e-book, audiobook, and videobook.
-It also offered a contract printing.

-3. Publishing Business: Publishes knowledge and educational content in various categories and audiobooks in the CD format, especially in a self-development category.
-Printing by demand is also offered.

-4. Plearnpattana School: Is a joint investment to build an alternative school from pre-kindergarten to Matayom 6.
+- 1. Bookstore Business: SE-ED has operated SE-ED Book Center and many university bookstores in Bangkok and other provinces as well as the network and sales area in various forms - 2.
+Distribution Business: By publishing educational books in various categories which intended for self-development in traditional format and other formats like e-book, audiobook, and videobook.
+It also offered a contract printing. - 3.
+Publishing Business: Publishes knowledge and educational content in various categories and audiobooks in the CD format, especially in a self-development category.
+Printing by demand is also offered. - 4.
+Plearnpattana School: Is a joint investment to build an alternative school from pre-kindergarten to Matayom 6.
 The curriculum offers a flexibility in learning experience to encourage the full potential development for students who will become important for the development of the country in the future.

-5. BaesLab Co., Ltd.: Is a consulting, software and hardware designing and developing business, the company focuses on developing digital contents, programs and IT facilities for digital contents management.